BuyMyMojo/Bionify/README.md

 ### License
 Hexomancer was the one to write it origionally so unless they otherwise object I'm just having it as MIT license since it's so simple, like the code <3

+#### Other tools

+You should go check out the [fastread](https://github.com/ahrm/chrome-fastread) extension for chrome if you use it, it's the one I personally use.